me-12/single-spa-portal-example/README.md

 - [x] Get assets (like images, fonts, css, etc.) coming from different servers to work
 - [ ] ~~Support multiple Angular versions without zone.js conflicts~~ I decided to not add this feature to the project.
 For details see [Multiple Angular Apps](#multiple-angular-apps)

+## How to run this project
+1. Clone this project
+2. Jump into each folder and do:
+   - `npm install`
+   - `npm run watch`
+4. Open up http://localhost:9000 in a web browser.

 ## inter-app-communication
 This topic has been discussed multiple times (i.e. [here](https://github.com/CanopyTax/single-spa/issues/112) or [here](https://github.com/CanopyTax/single-spa/issues/107)).
 There may be many solutions to solve this problem.
 In this repository I want you to show a solution that meets the following requirements: